classgraph/classgraph/README.md

 ## Constructor

 You can pass a scanning specification to the constructor of `FastClasspathScanner` to describe what should be scanned.
 This prevents irrelevant classpath entries from being unecessarily scanned, which can be time-consuming.
-(Note that calling the constructor does not start the scan, you must separately call `.scan()` to perform the actual scan.)
+(Note that calling the constructor does not start the scan, you must separately call `FastClasspathScanner#scan()` to perform the actual scan.)

 ```java
 // Constructor for FastClasspathScanner